 1. Study Amazon Leadership Principles in detail

-If you are learning how to answer Amazon interview questions, it is tempting to look for shortcuts.
-If you think that you can magically pass an Amazon loop by reciting canned answers to Amazon interview questions that you find online, please think again.
+If you are learning to answer Amazon interview questions, it is tempting to look for shortcuts.
+If you think you can magically pass an Amazon loop by reciting canned answers to Amazon interview questions that you find online, please think again.
 Amazon's Leadership Principles are the core competencies of Amazon, and they are in place for a good reason.
 The best way to learn how to answer Amazon interview questions is to understand the competencies in detail.
-You have plenty of free and paid resources at your disposal (shareholder letters is one great resource that is completely free).
-Please do yourself a favour and put the hours in to understand Amazon, and it will do wonders to your interview confidence and performance.
+You have plenty of free and paid resources at your disposal (shareholder letters are one great resource that is entirely free).
+Please do yourself a favour and put the hours in to understand Amazon, and it will do wonders for your interview confidence and performance.

 2. Amazon Referrals Are Looked At

 That is true.
-However, these days the volume of referrals is huge.
-Referrals form a separate queue of profiles to review, which is why our suggestion is to ask your referrers to send a follow-up email to both the hiring manager and the recruiter.
+However, these days the volume of referrals is enormous.
+Referrals form a separate queue of profiles to review, so our suggestion is to ask your referrers to send a follow-up email to both the hiring manager and the recruiter.
 This will help your profile stand out in the referrals queue and won't cost your friends more than 2-3 minutes of their time.
 Do avoid being referred by strangers who won't be able to support you with a follow-up email.

 3. Should You Split Your Amazon Interviews Across Two Days?